A Theoretical Survey on Foundation Models

 Thus, assuming the loss function \(\ell(y, \cdot)\) is \( L \)-Lipschitz, the algorithm induced by \( TF(\cdot) \) exhibits error stability with \(\beta = \frac{2L\left((1+\Gamma) e^{\Gamma}\right)^D}{n}\).

 \end{theorem}

 Additionally, we need to provide further remarks regarding this theorem \cite{li2023transformers}.
 While the reliance on depth is growing exponentially, this constraint is less significant for most transformer architectures, as they typically do not have extreme depths.
-For instance, from 12 to 48 layers are present in various versions of GPT-2 and BERT \cite{devlin2018bert,huggafacepretrained}.
+For instance, from 12 to 48 layers are present in various versions of GPT-2 and BERT \cite{devlin2018bert}.
 In this theorem, the upper bound on $\Gamma$ ensures that no single token can exert significant influence over another.
 The crucial technical aspect of this result is demonstrating the stability of the self-attention layer, which is the core component of a transformer.
 This stability is essential for maintaining the integrity and performance of the model, as it ensures that the influence of any individual token is limited, thereby preserving the overall structure and coherence of the model's output.